ashleydeyoung/Team-Profile-Generator/README.md

   ## Description

-  This project is an team generator command line application that cretes an HTML site based on user information about the team.
+  This project is an team generator command line application that creates an HTML page based on user information about their team.

   ## User Story